CiscoDevNet/terraform-provider-cdo/docs/resources/ftd_device.md

 ### Optional

-- `grouped_labels` (Set of Set of String) Specify a map of grouped labels to identify the device as part of a group.
+- `grouped_labels` (Map of Set of String) Specify a map of grouped labels to identify the device as part of a group.
 Refer to the [CDO documentation](https://docs.defenseorchestrator.com/t-applying-labels-to-devices-and-objects.html#!c-labels-and-filtering.html) for details on how labels are used in CDO.
 - `labels` (Set of String) Specify a set of labels to identify the device as part of a group.
 Refer to the [CDO documentation](https://docs.defenseorchestrator.com/t-applying-labels-to-devices-and-objects.html#!c-labels-and-filtering.html) for details on how labels are used in CDO.
 - `performance_tier` (String) The performance tier of the virtual FTD, if virtual is set to false, this field is ignored as performance tiers are not applicable to physical FTD devices.
 Allowed values are: ["FTDv5", "FTDv10", "FTDv20", "FTDv30", "FTDv50", "FTDv100", "FTDv"].